seancdavis/sapwood-classic/docs/02-getting_started/02-development_environment.md

 Clone Repo
 ----------------

-We're assuming you've run a Ruby on Rails project before, since Taproot involves developing with Rails in Ruby.
+We're assuming you've run a Ruby on Rails project before, since Sapwood involves developing with Rails in Ruby.
 This means you probably have a directory in which you like to store your projects.
 If you don't, it really doesn't matter where you decide to put the project.
 Most people create a directory within their home directory, called whatever they prefer -- `sites`, `www`, `code`, `apps`, etc. It's your choice.

 Go into that directory and then clone the repository from GitHub.